Read, download files

 download a Blob with the client SDK

-A blob is an opaque object that we can transform to a local URL.
-When downloading a Blob with the SDK's getBlob():
+A blob is an opaque object that we fetch and transform to a local URL for easier saving.
+When using getBlob():

 - access rules are enforced